|(a) The executive director of the Texas Medical Board

 (B) is not subject to any restriction, disciplinary

-(2) notify the advisory board of the military spouse's
+(2) notify the board of the military spouse's intent

-intent to practice in Texas on a form prescribed by the advisory board;
+to practice in Texas on a form prescribed by the board; and

 (3) submit proof of the military spouse's residency